 Pronunciation of sIFR

 In the world of accessible text replacement for web apps, one technique reigns supreme: sIFR.
 Using a combination of Flash and Javascript, sIFR combs your markup and looks for elements you specify, replacing them with small Flash movies, to allow you to use non-standard fonts in your app.
-For examples, look no further than this blog.
-Post titles and the header on the home page use the technique to enable the use of Rockwell (a font that ships with MS Office 2003).But I digress, you didn’t come here to learn about sIFR – there are better places to do such things.
-You came to take part in the heated debate about the correct pronunciation of the acronym.
-Some of my coworkers and I have nearly come to fisticuffs over the proper pronunciation, so why not join in on the fun?
+For examples, look no further than this blog ( note: no longer the case, I'm republishing in 2018 just so it's still out there).
+Post titles and the header on the home page use the technique to enable the use of Rockwell (a font that ships with MS Office 2003).

 Here’s the deal: I believe it is pronounced with a short “i”, a la “sift”.
 Some of my coworkers believe it is pronounced with a long “i”, a la “site”.
-Phonetically, they’re saying “cipher”.
+Phonetically, they’re saying “cypher”.
 Obviously, I am correct.
 My reasoning: the “I” in sIFR stands for Inman (soft “i”), as in scalable Inman Flash Replacement, because Shaun Inman initially developed the technology.
 Also, I believe the pronunciation of the first letter of each word in an acronym should be maintained, if it results in an easily spoken acronym.
-For example – NASA arguably rolls off the tongue a little more easily than nay-say.
+For example - NASA arguably rolls off the tongue a little more easily than nay-say.
 You can see my point.
-Their sole reason: “cipher” sounds cooler.
+Their sole reason: “cypher” sounds cooler.
 Shenanigans, I say.

 So now it’s time to hopefully get a collective opinion on the matter.
 What say you, fellow geeks?